 It can feel like a lot to sort through the options, but it really comes down to a few trusted names that consistently deliver on safety, comfort, and aesthetics.
 Brands like Resistol and Troxel have become leaders by listening to riders and designing products that meet the demands of long hours in the saddle, whether you’re on the trail or in the ring.
 At Hooves and Paws, we’ve done the research for you, curating a selection of helmets from brands we trust to keep you safe without compromising your western identity.

-Our Handpicked Selection at Hooves and Paws
+Our Favorite Picks at Hooves and Paws

 Let's clear the air on an old idea: the notion that a helmet isn't "cowboy enough."
 That couldn't be further from the truth today.
 Modern cowboy helmets are designed to honor the western aesthetic while providing critical protection.
 The brands we carry are handpicked because they get this balance right.
 We believe your safety gear should be as reliable as the rest of your horse tack, which is why we only stock helmets that meet rigorous safety standards and are built for durability and comfort.
 When you shop with us, you can be confident you’re getting a helmet that works as hard as you do.

-Exploring the Resistol RideSafe
+A Closer Look at the Resistol RideSafe

 If you’re looking for a helmet that looks exactly like a classic cowboy hat, Resistol is the brand for you.
 As a legendary hat maker, Resistol knows western style better than anyone.
 Their RideSafe helmet is ingeniously designed with a genuine cowboy hat body built over a certified helmet.
 It’s the only cowboy hat helmet that is ASTM/SEI certified to the ASTM F1163 safety standard, making it a top choice for riders who need to maintain a traditional look for shows or competitions without sacrificing protection.
 It’s the ultimate combination of authentic style and modern safety engineering.

-A Guide to Troxel Cowboy Helmets
+What to Know About Troxel Cowboy Helmets

 Troxel has long been a trusted name in equestrian helmets, and they’ve worked closely with western riders to develop models that fit their specific needs.
 Instead of hiding the helmet, Troxel embraces a hybrid design, creating a western riding helmet with a rugged, cowboy-inspired look.
 Their helmets are known for being lightweight, comfortable, and well-ventilated, which makes them ideal for long trail rides or hot show days.
 With features like the DialFit system for a custom fit and stylish finishes like leather and earth tones, Troxel offers a practical and attractive option for everyday riding.